 Human and labour rights

 Wärtsilä does not accept the use of forced labour or child labour in any form.
-Human and Labour rights are part of Wärtsilä Code of Conduct training material and also Wärtsilä Supplier Handbook.
-At the end of 2015, 87% of Wärtsilä’s employees have successfully completed the Code of Conduct training.
+Human and Labour rights are a part of the Wärtsilä Code of Conduct training material and also the Wärtsilä Supplier Handbook.
+At the end of 2016, 79% of Wärtsilä’s employees have successfully completed the renewed Code of Conduct training.

 Preventing corruption and bribery